Rómulo Betancourt

 Rómulo Ernesto Betancourt Bello (22 February 1908 – 28 September 1981; /es/), known as "The Father of Venezuelan Democracy", was a Venezuelan politician who served as the president of Venezuela, from 1945 to 1948 and again from 1959 to 1964, as well as leader of the Democratic Action, Venezuela's dominant political party in the 20th century.

 Betancourt, one of Venezuela's most important political figures, led a tumultuous career in Latin American politics.
 Periods of exile brought Betancourt in contact with various Latin American countries as well as the United States, securing his legacy as one of the most prominent international leaders to emerge from 20th-century Latin America.
 Scholars credit Betancourt as the Founding Father of modern democratic Venezuela.

+During his time as president, a wide range of progressive reforms were carried out in areas such as health, education, and housing.